Jacket design by Devin Grosz

 An excerpt was published in Literary Hub.

 If you’re interested in learning more about the novel, I wrote a bit about it alongside seven other norm-subverting novels I admire for Electric Literature, published my “Research Notes” in Necessary Fiction, and applied Marshal McLuhan’s page 69 test to it (nice).
-I also created a dedicated Instagram account and Spotify playlist (which I wrote about for Largehearted Boy) for readers interested in peering deeper into the pool, though catching the novel’s many allusions is not required for comprehension and enjoyment.

 You can find the novel’s reader discussion guide (PDF) from Overlook here.